Mood

 Indicative mood

-The indicative mood is used to express facts, and it's using the consonant "v".
+The indicative mood is used to express facts, and it's using the consonant "v" ("f" as a subordinate).

 Imperative mood

-Imperative mood is used to express commands, and it's using the consonants "nt".
+Imperative mood is used to express commands, and it's using the consonants "d" ("t" as a subordinate).

 Obligative Mood

-The obligative mood expresses necessity or obligation, and it's using the consonant "d".
+The obligative mood expresses necessity or obligation, and it's using the consonant "dh" ("th" as a subordinate).
 It's also used to express duty, destiny, or social obligation.
 Duty and social obligation use the veritas tense, and destiny uses the future.

 Negating a verb in the obligative mood means that you don't have the obligation, rather than meaning you must not perform the action.